sarahseguenza/nodejs-mysql-query-builder/README.md

 Options for Insert Statement

-* `table` : The table name that you want to insert a particular record.
+* `table` : The table name where you want to insert a particular record.
 Required.
 * `details` : This is where we set the fields and its values.
 Please see build `Set Fields Parameters`.
 * `show_query` : View the generated query.
 Please see `View the Generated Query`.